GraphIt-DSL/graphit/README.md

 To run the Python end-to-end test suite:

-start from inside the build directory
+Start from the root directory and change to the build directory

 (All tests would pass, but some would generate error messages from the g++ compiler.
 This is expected.)
 Currently the project supports Python 2.x and not Python 3.x (the print syntax is different)

 ```
+    cd build
     python python_tests/test.py
     python python_tests/test_with_schedules.py